 The ADC Legal Department offers counseling in cases of discrimination and defamation as well as selected impact litigation in the areas of immigration, discrimination, and civil rights.

-Since the attacks of September 11th, our attorneys have been addressing hundreds of cases on employment discrimination.
+Since the attacks of September 11, 2001 our attorneys have been addressing hundreds of cases of employment discrimination.

 Have you been discriminated against?
 Report it!

 Our community is becoming increasingly vulnerable.
 The documentation of hate crimes or discrimination based on ethnicity, nationality, or religion is important to our community as a collective — please report them to the ADC Legal Department and to the proper authorities.

 Please be advised that the content on this website is not intended to replace the advice and counsel of an attorney.
 The legal information contained on the adc.org website has been prepared by the ADC Legal Department as a service to its readers and the users of this site and is not intended to constitute legal advice.

 How do I report an incident of discrimination at work, on an airplane, or by ICE?

 Are you a legal professional?
 Get involved with ADC!